AshleyDeng/csZBar/README.md

-**This repository is looking for a maintainer!
-If you believe you are the right person, please [leave a comment](https://github.com/tjwoon/csZBar/issues/60)!**

 # ZBar Barcode Scanner Plugin

 This plugin integrates with the [ZBar](http://zbar.sourceforge.net/) library, exposing a JavaScript interface for scanning barcodes (QR, 2D, etc).
-In this fork a button has been added to turn off and on device flash.
-In addition the plugin can now handle the device orientation change.
+This repo has been forked from [AshleyDeng's repository](https://github.com/AshleyDeng/csZBar)
+In this fork, the camera preview on Android is now in a window, defaulting to the top half of the screen.
+The camera preview is now also kept active, returning results continually instead of closing after one result returned.
+Lastly there is also now a cancel button in the window, allowing the preview to be closed either from the preview or from an external signal (back button, programmatically, etc).

 ## Installation